moonbitlang/moonbit-docs/moonbit-tour/tour/chapter1_basics/lesson8_control_flow/index.md

 # Control flow

-In this example, we use for loops, while loops, and if-else expression to iterate over an array.
+In this example, we use for loops, while loops, and an if-else expression to iterate over an array.

 ## For loop